rafalp/Misago/dev-docs/plugins/hooks/delete-poll-hook.md

 #### `request: HttpRequest | None`

-The request object or `None` if it was not provided.
+The request object, or None if not provided.

 ## Example